 (c) Central line insertion practices (CLIP) (module commenced in 2011)

 Central lines are a special type of intravascular catheter which are normally inserted into the arm or chest and end up in a large vein near the heart.
 Patients with central lines in place are at risk of contracting bloodstream infections and there are recommended practices for their insertion and maintenance to help prevent these infections.
 This module measures compliance with the recommended practices for insertion of central lines which include hand hygiene, use of equipment such as gloves and gowns and the site of insertion of the line.

-(d) Colorectal process adherence monitoring (COLO-PAM) (module commenced in 2009)
+(d) Surgical process adherence monitoring (Surgi-PAM) (module commenced in July 2023)

-Colorectal surgery is relatively high risk for infection as it involves incision into the gastrointestinal tract.
-Risks of infection following surgery can be reduced by following processes such as administering antibiotics prior to surgery, maintaining optimal blood glucose for diabetics, optimising oxygenation and keeping patients warm.
+Risks of infection following surgery can be reduced by correctly following processes such as administering antibiotics prior to surgery, appropriate skin preparation, maintaining optimal blood glucose for diabetics, optimising oxygenation, and keeping patients warm.
 This module measures compliance with recommended practices for these processes.

 Hospitals monitor exposure of staff to blood and body fluid exposures through events such as needlestick injuries.
 These can be minimised through education and use of protective equipment and safety devices.

-To assess Victorian public hospitals policy compliance with the National Health, Medical and Research Council (NHMRC) and Department of Health (DH) recommendations for susceptible health care workers specifically in regard to Measles-Mumps-Rubella (MMR) vaccination.
+To assess Victorian public hospitals policy compliance with the National Health, Medical and Research Council (NHMRC) and Victorian DH recommendations for susceptible health care workers specifically regarding Measles-Mumps-Rubella (MMR) and hepatitis B virus vaccination.